Vey-Digital/vey-digital.github.io/about.md

 - Seamless embedding in websites or client portals
 - Scalable design for small and medium-sized organizations

-*Built on proven, industry-leading infrastructure—without the enterprise bloat.*
+*Built on proven, industry leading infrastructure without the enterprise bloat.*
 ---
 ## Agentic AI Framework
-VeyDigital’s AI follows an agentic architecture—intelligent systems that act autonomously within defined business goals.
+VeyDigital’s AI follows an agentic architecture intelligent systems that act autonomously within defined business goals.
 They transform dashboards into proactive tools that summarize, detect change, and recommend action.

 **Capabilities**
 - Automated insight generation